kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/toleration.md

 )
 ```

 Note all of the fields are completely optional and follow the rules as laid out in the Kubernetes doc linked above.

+Note you need at least one untainted node to use Kurtosis with Kubernetes.

 <!--------------- ONLY LINKS BELOW THIS POINT ---------------------->
 [service-config]: ./service-config.md